 - and/or serve children with special needs, or who are disadvantaged, or who are vulnerable because of their life circumstances (for example, physical or mental challenges, major illness, survivors or witness of violence).

-Through its scholarships and bursary funds, The Guelph Community Foundation (GCF) supports continuing education, training of promising students, and financial assistance for post secondary education.
+Through our scholarships and bursary program, The Guelph Community Foundation (GCF) supports continuing education, training of promising students, and financial assistance for post secondary education.